-The Town of Comox respectfully acknowledges that we are standing on the Unceded traditional territory of the K’òmoks First Nation.
+The Town of Comox respectfully acknowledges that the land on which we gather and work is on the Unceded traditional territory of the K’òmoks First Nation, the traditional keepers of this land.

 Comox and the Comox Valley boasts excellent museums and organizations that focus on capturing and recognizing the history of the region, featuring organizations such as: